-\textbf{Spatial-temporally paired pixels.} For a pixel in a video clip, we only consider its two spatial neighbours in the current frame for efficiency: the right and bottom pixels, named the set $E_{s}$ of spatial neighbours.
-We then discuss how to use the bounding box centers to identify inter-frame paired pixels.
-The object bounding boxes in consecutive frames can indicate coarse inter-frame movements of the objects.
-For a given instance appeared in two adjacent frames $t_i$ and $t_j$, we denote by $(t_i, x_i^c, y_i^c)$ and $(t_j, x_j^c, y_j^c)$ its bounding box centers, and by $(dx^c, dy^c) = (x_i^c-x_j^c, y_i^c-y_j^c)$ the location offsets of the two centers.
+\textbf{Spatial-temporally paired pixels.} With an undirected graph, combining a pixel's left, top, right and bottom neighbours is equal to combining its right and bottom neighbours, but the latter is more efficient in training.
+For a pixel in a video clip, we consequently only consider its right and bottom neighbours in the current frame, namely the set $E_{s}$ of spatial neighbours.
+We then discuss how to use the ground-truth bounding boxes to identify inter-frame paired pixels.
+The ground-truth bounding boxes in consecutive frames can indicate coarse inter-frame movements of the objects.
+For an instance that appears in two adjacent frames $t_i$ and $t_j$, we denote by $(t_i, x_i^c, y_i^c)$ and $(t_j, x_j^c, y_j^c)$ its bounding box centers, and by $(dx^c, dy^c) = (x_j^c-x_i^c, y_j^c-y_i^c)$ the location offsets of the two centers.
 Then, for any pixel at position $(t_i, x_i, y_i)$ in frame $t_i$, if it locates in the inner bounding box of the instance, we can shift its position to the nearby area of the instance bounding box in frame $t_j$ by $(t_j, x_i+dx^c, y_i+dy^c)$.
 Consequently, the set $E_{t}$ of temporal neighbours can be produced by shifting the center pixel and its four spatial neighbours in frame $t_i$ to the corresponding positions in frame $t_j$.
 Overall, for each pixel, we group its seven neighbours as paired pixels to compute the proposed STPA loss.
 The schematic and the generated spatial-temporal pixels are illustrated in \cref{fig:boxvis_baseline}(b).

-\textbf{Patch correlation.} It is not reliable enough to utilize pixel-to-pixel color similarity to determine whether two pixels have the same labels or not.
-Therefore, we introduce an extra patch correlation in the feature space to compute stable and reliable temporal pairwise affinity.
-For a pixel at position $(t_i, x_i, y_i)$, we represent the pixels in its centered patch as $(t_i, x_i+o_x, y_i+o_y)$, where the displacements $(o_x, o_y) \in { [-k, k]\times [-k, k]}$ and $k$ controls the patch size (set as 1 by default).
-The feature correlation of two patches is defined as \begin{normalsize}
+\textbf{Patch feature correlation.} It is not reliable enough to utilize pixel-to-pixel color similarity to determine whether two pixels have the same labels or not.
+Therefore, we introduce an extra patch feature correlation to compute stable and reliable temporal pairwise affinity.
+For a pixel at position $(t_i, x_i, y_i)$, we represent the pixels in its centered patch as $(t_i, x_i+o_x, y_i+o_y)$, where the displacements $(o_x, o_y) \in { [-k, k]\times [-k, k]}$ and $k$ controls the patch size.
+The feature correlation of two patches is